SargamPuram/pandora/README.md

 ### 1. User Authentication

 Users authenticate via their wallet adapter, which connects securely to their Solana wallet.
 Prisma with PostgreSQL is used to manage user credentials.
+We are using JWT here.

 ### 2. Create a Multisig Wallet